Fort Ridgely: Sioux Uprising

 The fort played an important role in the Dakota War of 1862.
 It would go into American West history as the only fort to come under attack as it experienced.
 On August 18 Captain Marsh, the fort commander, took most of the garrison to the Lower Sioux Agency upon receiving reports that the Agency had been attacked.
 Second Lt.
 Gere and a few men were on duty there.
 Marsh and his men came under attack when they stopped for water.
 That action became known as the Battle of Redwood Ferry.
 Earlier in August Capt.
 Marsh had requested assistance from C Company at Fort Ripley to oversee the annuity and provisions exchange at the Upper Sioux Agency.
 Fort Ripley's executive officer, 1st Lt.
 Sheehan brought two Mountain Howitzers and 40 men to do the job.
 Initially, Indian Agent Thomas Galbraith refused to extend credit to the Sissiton and Whapeton.
 However, after a heated exchange Lt.
 Sheehan with his howitzers convinced all parties that an orderly distribution of food was best.
-With that done and thinking their task was completed, C Company departed for their own post the morning that the lower Agency was over-run.
+With that done and thinking their task was completed, C Company departed for their own post the morning that the lower Agency was overrun.
 Unbeknownst to Sheehan, Galbraith had refused to extend credit to the Mdewakanton and Wahpekute at the Lower Sioux Agency.
-B Company didn't have the same military force presence at the Lower Sioux Agency and the situation there spiraled out of control.
+B Company did not have the same military force presence at the Lower Sioux Agency and the situation there spiraled out of control.